garystorey/use-standard-shema/README.md

 ### Error handling

 `useStandardSchema` returns the `getErrors` method that returns all of the current validations errors.
-This can be useful for giving all form error messages in one location.
-Additionally, the `getField` method returns the errors for the given field.
+This can be useful for giving all form error messages in one location. **NOTE**: This is in addition to the `getField` method which returns the errors for a given field.

 ```tsx
 import type { ErrorEntry } from "use-standard-schema"